 My love affair with buyer persona profiles began.

 At the time, Facebook and Twitter didn't exist.
 SEO and link building were becoming more popular and blogs were just starting to emerge.
-Linkedin was almost brand new.
-There were no accredition courses in online marketing, e-commerce was just starting to take off.
+LinkedIn was almost brand new.
+There were no accreditation courses in online marketing, e-commerce was just starting to take off.
 So while in my senior year of my double major, I also took up learning SEO from the few companies that were doing it (successfully) at the time.
 I took time off from work and paid for my own training.
 At some point I figured out that SEO was being treated as advertising in a new media.
 And the media is always changing, so how was this going to be any different from traditional advertising that was becoming obsolete?
 Just ranking for a certain keyword didn't help a business grow.

 So what if traffic doubles and triples if there are no new customers from it?

-Once I graduated (Magna cum laude and highest GPA in marketing-thank you very much), I decided it was time to get some large business experience because I also had to figure out scalabilty for my business plan to work.
+Once I graduated (Magna cum laude and highest GPA in marketing-thank you very much), I decided it was time to get some large business experience because I also had to figure out scalability for my business plan to work.
 In 2007 (just prior to the crisis) I went to work for a larger company where I was 1 of 5 in a marketing department that supported a 250+ person outbound call-center based sales floor.
 I listened in on outbound cold sales calls, even did a few of my own and got hung up on a lot.
 There was a lot of energy and a lot of activity, it felt like walking onto the trading floor.
 But in a frat house.
 This experience didn't help my perception of sales very much.

 Everything was technology and database driven, from an automated faxing and direct mail system, to auto dialing on the floor 24/7 to reach all US time zones.
 It was a big change from my personal small business experiences, but that is what I was there for and they hired me because they had a customer retention problem and were "bleeding out money on things like Google Adwords."
 I was excited to finally have the tools at my disposal to do all of the things I knew were possible.
 It was like an unlimited gift card at the Apple store kind of experience.